Victov/ALS-Community/README.md

 This fork roughly contains the following modifications:
 - Bring plugin up to date for UE5.3
 - Improve code quality/readability by removing abbreviations and/or useless information where applicable.
+- Crashproofing.
+Making configuration mistakes should never lead to crashes.

 # Advanced Locomotion System - Community Version